Grades and Marks

 If illness or an emergency prevents you from finishing a course, you may request an "Incomplete" from the instructor.
 If the instructor agrees, you should arrange to complete the course requirements no later than the sixth week of the following term - sooner, if the instructor will need it sooner.
 If the work is not made up by the due date, the "I" mark will be changed to an alternate grade that the instructor reported at the time the "I" was assigned.

-* In the Spring and Autumn of 2020, the university approved the use of Pass/Non-Pass as a response to the global health crisis.
+• In the Spring and Autumn of 2020, the university expanded the use of Pass/Non-Pass as a response to the global health crisis.
+There are no avenues for requesting PA/NP for exceptional circumstances (or other emergency grading schemes), as the university has discontinued emergency grading at this time.
+This includes requests to retroactively apply or remove the PA/NP grade scheme.

 You can audit a course to refresh your understanding of the material (in a course you have already taken) or to learn more about a subject without earning a letter grade.
 Fees are assessed for auditing a course, but no credit hours are earned.
 Auditing a course requires the permission of the instructor and the permission of your college, through your academic advisor.
 You may not audit a course and then repeat it for credit.